It Was the Shit That Convinced Me

 What felt stranger than not eating was not having my ritual midday lunch break.
 Rather than catch up on sports and social media while slurping down a smoothie and some eggs, I just kept on working.
 Who’d have thought fasting could lead to more productivity!?

 My girlfriend Kim, who was supposed to be away until Wednesday, surprised me by coming home early.
 And since I hadn’t told her of my 3 day fast plan, she had brought some fresh salmon for dinner.
 Damn.

-Surprisingly though, even as I watched and smelled her cook then eat delicious-looking meal with envy, I didn’t feel hungry.
+Surprisingly though, even as I watched and smelled her cook and eat her delicious-looking meal with envy, I didn’t feel hungry.
 I felt good.

 3 Day Fast, Day 2

 What a weird feeling it is to wake up after a day of zero calories for the first time in my life.
 I could joke that I literally felt empty inside, but it didn’t.
 I felt great.
 My sleep tracking app even said my sleep quality was 100%.

 From the morning of day 2 to the end of my 3 day fast, my mind felt electric.
 As if I was high on Adderall, I hadn’t felt more focused in ages.

 I worked all morning in a hyper-focused zone.
 Then when my eyes started to twitch from too much staring at a screen, I walked to the nearby beach to unwind.
 I tried meditating for 20 minutes and… holy hell!
 I swear to God at a certain point I felt high.
 Amazing.